Starmer hopes sanctions will force Putin to make concessions over Ukraine

 The UK will put another £20 million into medical and rehabilitation support for Ukrainians on the front line, doubling the project’s funding, the Ministry of Defence said.

-Sir Keir said he would urge the G7 to take on more risk in relation to the oil price cap, sanctioning Russian oil giants and going after banks that enable sanctions evasion.

-Later on Monday Sir Keir will join a call with leaders of the G7 group of wealthy democracies, including Mr Trump, whose overtures to the Russian president have alarmed Ukraine’s allies.
+Sir Keir later said the UK would “play its full part” and welcomed the lead the US is taking on peace negotiations during a call with G7 leaders including Mr Trump, whose overtures to the Russian president have alarmed Ukraine’s allies.

+The Prime Minister paid tribute to Ukraine’s “resilience, courage and leadership” over the last three years, Sir Keir’s official spokesman said.

+“He welcomed the lead President Trump is taking on delivering peace, and committed to working with him and other G7 leaders to deliver a just and lasting peace.”

 He told the Kyiv meeting: “President Trump has changed the global conversation over the last few weeks, and it has created an opportunity.
 Now we must get the fundamentals right.